Introduction to Certificates

 -

-Other data about the certificate and the collection process is also presented in a Censys certificate record, such as:
+Other data about the certificate and the collection process also appear in a Censys certificate record, such as:

 -